 Studies show that being around dogs can help relax and calm people in as little as 10 minutes.
 So, it’s no wonder that people suffering from anxiety and depression commonly use dogs as emotional support animals.
 A study by CertaPet and The Assistance Dog Center (TARSQ) found that 100% of participants with an ESA (emotional support animal) dog reported that their quality of life had noticeably improved, and 95% of participants said they would get another ESA.1

-Find out how to accurately obtain emotional support animal documentation and prove that your condition requires an animal when renting a home or traveling.
+Find out how to accurately obtain emotional support animal documentation and prove that your condition requires an animal when renting a home.

 There is no training required for an emotional support dog.
-A dog trained to “ground” a person with a psychiatric disorder does work or performs a task that would qualify it as a service animal.”
+A dog trained to “ground” a person with a psychiatric disorder does work or performs a task that would qualify it as an ESA.
 Any dog can be an emotional support animal (ESA) without any training.
 The dog has to provide comfort to the person it is assisting.
 Unfortunately, you may see some ESAs that aren’t the most well-behaved because there are no requirements.

 Emotional support animals are not considered service animals under the Americans with Disabilities Act (ADA).
 ESAs provide comfort to a person by being with them.
 However, since ESAs have not been trained to perform a specific job, they do not qualify as service animals under the law.

 Some states have laws that allow people to have their ESAs with them in public.
 It’s important to check local government offices to know what laws are in your area.

 A Psychiatric Service Dog Could Be An Alternative For You